 As for some of the cons of an extended warranty, a major one to consider is that it will not cover pre-existing problems.
 If for example, your transmission suddenly fails don’t expect to purchase an extended warranty and have it immediately replaced.
 In some cases, warranty companies will require you to have the RV thoroughly inspected before they will extend coverage.

 Weather, corrosion or accidental damage will not be covered by warranties.
-For these types of repairs, it’s likely that your RV or automobile insurance policy will have to cover these costs or losses.
+For these types of RV repairs, it’s likely that your RV or auto insurance policy will have to cover these costs or losses.
 Also, keep in mind that an extended warranty won’t cover regular maintenance such as engine tune-ups or oil changes.

 As always, thanks for reading folks, and I hope to see you out there on the road sometime.